nesquena/backburner/README.md

 # Backburner

-Backburner is a [beanstalkd](http://kr.github.com/beanstalkd/)-powered job queue which can handle a very high volume of jobs.
+Backburner is a [beanstalkd](http://kr.github.com/beanstalkd/)-powered job queue that can handle a very high volume of jobs.
-You create background jobs and place those on multiple work queues to be processed later.
+You create background jobs and place them on multiple work queues to be processed later.

-Processing background jobs reliably has never been easier then with beanstalkd and Backburner.
-This gem works with any ruby-based web framework but is especially suited for use with [Sinatra](http://sinatrarb.com), [Padrino](http://padrinorb.com) and Rails.
+Processing background jobs reliably has never been easier than with beanstalkd and Backburner.
+This gem works with any ruby-based web framework, but is especially suited for use with [Sinatra](http://sinatrarb.com), [Padrino](http://padrinorb.com) and Rails.

 If you want to use beanstalk for your job processing, consider using Backburner.
 Backburner is heavily inspired by Resque and DelayedJob.
 Backburner stores all jobs as simple JSON message payloads.
-Backburner can be a persistent queue if the beanstalk persistence mode is enabled, supports multiple queues, priorities, delays, and timeouts.
+Backburner can be a persistent queue when the beanstalk persistence mode is enabled.
+It supports multiple queues, priorities, delays, and timeouts.

 ## Why Backburner?

-Backburner is well tested and has a familiar, no-nonsense approach to job processing but that is of secondary importance.
+Backburner is well tested and has a familiar, no-nonsense approach to job processing, but that is of secondary importance.
-Let's face it; there are a lot of options for background job processing.
+Let's face it, there are a lot of options for background job processing.
 [DelayedJob](https://github.com/collectiveidea/delayed_job), and [Resque](https://github.com/defunkt/resque) are the first that come to mind immediately.
 So, how do we make sense of which one to use?
 And why use Backburner over other alternatives?